YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLFILRDOPN, Error opening journal file xxxx for read for database file yyyy

-Source Server log/MUPIP Error: This indicates that YottaDB/GT.M was unable to open journal file xxxx in read-only mode for the specified database file.
+Source Server log/MUPIP Error: This indicates that YottaDB was unable to open journal file xxxx in read-only mode for the specified database file.
 The Source Server exits with a JNLFILRDOPN message after six failed attempts to open journal files.

 Action: Review the accompanying message(s) for additional information.